 That said, you should have a plan to pay your balance in full each month if you see yourself using this card for everyday spending and bills.
 After all, its 19.49 percent to 27.49 percent variable APR will make carrying a balance a costly experience.

 The bottom line

-If you’re already an Amazon Prime member, adding the Amazon Prime Rewards Visa Signature card to your wallet can make Amazon’s low prices an even sweeter deal.
-If you use Prime regularly, the welcome bonus gift card and high-earning rewards categories for Amazon.com and Whole Foods purchases can cover your membership.
+If you’re already an Amazon Prime member, adding the Amazon Prime Visa card to your wallet can make Amazon’s low prices an even sweeter deal.
+If you use Prime regularly, the welcome bonus gift card and high-earning rewards categories for Amazon.com and Whole Foods purchases can cover the cost of your membership.

-This card also offers competitive rewards rates for non-Amazon purchases at gas stations, restaurants and drugstores, and comes with a bevy of benefits — roadside protections, a concierge service, hotel perks and travel protections — that make it a great option for travelers.
+This card also offers competitive rewards rates for non-Amazon purchases at gas stations, restaurants and on local transit, commuting and ridesharing.
+It also comes with a bevy of benefits — roadside protections, a concierge service, hotel perks and travel protections — that make it a great option for travelers.